darnokkeson/TSCleaner/README.md

 Troubleshooting

-"Nie znaleziono Pythona" (Python not found):
+"Python not found" or script won't run:
-- Verify PYTHON_WIN\python.exe exists
+- Verify Python 3.6+ is installed on your system
+- Check that python or python3 is available in system PATH
+- On Windows, ensure Python was installed with "Add Python to PATH" option
-- Check that the path in the batch file is correct
+- Or specify the full path to Python in the batch file
-- Ensure the Python executable has proper permissions

-"Nie znaleziono skryptu" (Script not found):
+Script file not found error:
-- Verify SCRIPT\ts_watcher.py and ts_clean_up.py exist
+- Verify SCRIPT/ts_watcher.py and ts_clean_up.py exist
 - Check directory structure matches the expected layout
 - Ensure file permissions allow reading

 No output or "OCZEKIWANIE" status:
-- Verify .ts files are in the correct directory (same as .bat file)
+- Verify .ts files are in the root directory (same as .bat file)
 - Check that the watcher has permission to read the directory
 - Confirm .ts files are valid and not being continuously written